OpenEvalProject/evals/manuscripts/elife-77507/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/77507/elife-77507-fig1-v2.jpg)

-**Figure 1.:** xploring Transcriptomes of Bronchial Lesions).PMLs are typically classified as normal epithelium (including hyperplasia), low-grade and high-grade.
+**Figure 1.:** PMLs are typically classified as normal epithelium (including hyperplasia), low-grade and high-grade.
 Two studies (Mascaux et al., 2019, and Beane et al., 2019) carried out gene expression analysis of multiple developmental stages, whereas Merrick et al., 2018, and Teixeira et al., 2019, focused on dysplasias (blue boxes) and carcinomas in situ (CIS) (pink boxes), respectively.
 The most relevant findings of each article are summarized in the figure.
 Error bars=50 µm.

 The detection of PMLs cannot be carried out by routine patient imaging techniques such as CT or PET scans as the morphological change that they cause in the airway does not result in radiological contrast.
 Alternatively, ablation of high-grade PMLs detected by autofluorescence bronchoscopy using minimally invasive endoscopic procedures in high-risk populations is an innovative and interesting strategy to prevent LUSC (Guibert et al., 2016).
 Nonetheless autofluorescence bronchoscopy is an expensive and complex technique of limited use in large screening programmes.
 Therefore, simpler, more cost effective, and scalable methods of high-grade PML detection are needed to prevent deaths by LUSC.
 Improving the detection of PMLs requires a better understanding of their biology and the validation of adequate biomarkers of progressive lesions that can be translated into new technologies for large screening initiatives.
 Cell surface proteins, metabolites, nasal-based biomarkers, blood and sputum/bronchoalveolar lavage biomarkers are examples of biomarkers that can be used to improve and/or complement current diagnostic techniques (such as CT and PET scans) or develop new ones.
 A user-friendly application to interrogate gene expression from studies focusing on precancerous LUSC stages will enhance the advances in PML biology.
 However, such application does not exist.